loader image

 4. Hearing Aids and Earbuds

-Devices worn in the ear block natural wax migration.
+Devices worn inside the ear block natural wax movement.

 6. Repeated Exposure to Water